 _____13. Use chocolate to make decorations on a fancy dessert or dish.
 Examples are curls, cutouts, leaves, and molded chocolates.

 _____14. Find out some of the government standards for keeping chocolate clean as it moves through a factory.
 Find out the concentration of insect parts that are allowed in chocolate.

 _____15. Draw a diagram of all the steps in chocolate candy making.
 Start with the tree all the way to the finished product.

 _____16. Hold a bake sale that includes only chocolate goods.
-Donate the proceeds to a charity of your choice or to your troop.
+Follow all federal, state, and local laws.
+Donate the proceeds to a charity of your choice or to your group.

 _____17. Research careers that involve chocolate, such as a baker, cocoa farmer, etc. Learn what type of training you would need and what type of salary you could expect.